Jan D'Alquen and Ron Eveslage

 American Graffiti was shot entirely on location in small Northern California towns between the cruising hours of 9:00 p.m., when it was just dark enough, and 5:00 a.m., before the sun would come up.
-The crew experienced hardships on the low budget shoot, including difficulties with lighting the set, and having to also brave the extreme Northern California cold during the continuous night shoot.
-Lucas himself has said that it was a hectic shoot and that he had felt rushed by the tight schedule.
+The crew experienced hardships on the low-budget shoot, including difficulties with lighting the set and having to contend with the extreme Northern California cold during the continuous night shoot.
+Lucas has said that it was a hectic shoot and that he had felt rushed by the tight schedule.
 According to Lucas, a typical night on the set was one when the assistant cameraman had to be hospitalized after he was run over by one of the cars and then the crew would have to put out a five-alarm fire.